Treaty of Arras (1482): Terms

 To settle the conflict, the Treaty of Arras was concluded on 23 December 1482.
 Acting on behalf of his son Philip, Maximilian agreed to betroth his young daughter and Philip's sister, Archduchess Margaret of Austria, to the young Dauphin of France, the later King Charles VIII.
-Their marriage was thus agreed in principle, but its formal conclusion was set for future, because Margaret was not even three years old.
-The marital agreement was used to settle territorial disputes, by defining several contested lands as the Margaret's dowry.
+Their marriage was thus agreed in principle, but its formal conclusion was set for the future because Margaret was not even three years old.
+The marital agreement was used to settle territorial disputes by defining several contested lands as the Margaret's dowry.

 Those domains were, in alphabetical order: